peetinc/SimpleLauncher/README.md

 # SimpleLauncher
+2020.19.02 - Completely reworked and seems to work well now.

 A simple app to allow SimpleHelp to simply run as root on macOS.

 This project is the definition of As-Is.